codfury/codefer/README.md

 # codect
-A django web application where one can practice coding problems.
+A django web application for online coding judge.